bp4mc2/bp4mc2.github.io/iri-minting/index.md

 |ttl|text/turtle|Turtle (Terse RDF Triple Language)|
 |html|text/html|HyperText Markup Language (HTML) webpage|

+Other formats are also possible.
+It is not necessary that such formats are RDF formats, like the html format isn't actually a RDF format.
+In all cases, the resulting serialization should contain the same information as a strict RDF format.
+It should be possible to translate between formats without losing information.

 ### 3.4.
 Use non-http IRI's for identifing things that should not be directly referenceable on the web;

 Things that cannot be looked up directly, should not have http or https IRI's, as this would never result in a meaningful (e.g. 20x or 30x) answer.